 The heat of summer gives us loads of opportunity to find ways to stay cool and hydrated, and our gardens are seeking the same.
-We want our yards to be beautiful and healthy but it is important to recognize water conservation is key these days.
-So, we’ve compiled a very short list of some favorite drought tolerant / drought resistant plants (and yes, tolerant and resistant are different things - check out our recent Ask Erica segment for more info).
+We want our yards to be beautiful and healthy but it is important to recognize water conservation is key when creating landscapes.
+So, we’ve compiled a very short list of some favorite drought tolerant / drought resistant plants (and yes, tolerant and resistant are different things - check out our Ask Erica segment from 2021 for more info on this topic).
 These are great options to help your garden be both beautiful and water-wise.

 There are many great Utah specific resources for guidance on water conservation for gardening: